echoix/megalinter/README.md

 - Accuracy: Count the total number of errors and not only the number of files in error
 - Show linter version and applied filters for each linter processed
-- Reports stored as artefacts on GitHub Action run or other remote files
+- Reports stored as artifacts on GitHub Action run or other remote files
   - General log
   - One report file by linter